nvzard/Casino-Royale/README.md

 Some of the improvements that can be made but were skipped due to time constraints.

 - Write more tests and improve code coverage.
-- Fix flaky live reload.
 - Improve controller function logic
 - Add cleaner error handling mechanism and single data store for all error messages.
 - Setup CI/CD pipeline for testing and deployment.
+- Add some kind of authentication mechanism.

 ---
 ## Side Note

 This was my first ever go project.
 Please open an issue and let me know incase I messed something up.
+Some feedback would really help me up my go game.